Dubai Housing Prices Drop 5.9%: First Decline Since 2020

 5 minutes

-The source says ValuStrat's Dubai home price index fell 5.9% month to month in March.
-Even after the decline, the index only returned to the level seen six months earlier.
+According to the source, ValuStrat’s Dubai home price index declined 5.9% month over month in March.
+Even after the drop, prices only returned to levels seen about six months earlier.

-That detail is important.
-The data does not show a full market break.
-It shows a cooling from very elevated levels after several years of fast appreciation.
+That distinction matters.
+The data does not suggest a full market breakdown, but rather a cooling period after several years of rapid price growth.

-REIDIN data cited in the source shows Dubai residential sales value fell nearly 20% from the previous month to 37.2 billion dirhams in March.
-That is about 10.1 billion dollars.
+REIDIN data cited in the report shows that Dubai residential sales value fell nearly 20% month over month to AED 37.2 billion in March, or approximately $10.1 billion USD.

-The number of transactions dropped to about 13,000 from nearly 16,000 over the same period.
-This means the March weakness was not only about valuation.
-It also appeared in deal activity.
+The number of transactions also declined, dropping to around 13,000 from nearly 16,000 during the same period.
+This suggests that March’s slowdown was not limited to pricing alone — it was also reflected in overall market activity.

 |